tasmota/docs/Bluetooth.md

 sends AT-commands,e.g. hm10at verr? results in AT+VERR?
 + hm10time x
 sets the time of sensor x (if it is a LYWSD02) to the system-UTC-time and the timezone of Tasmota.
 Sensors are ordered from 0 to n in the order of the arrival.
++ hm10auto x
+start an automatic discovery scan with an interval of x seconds to receive data in BLE-advertisements periodically.
+This an active scan and it should only be used, if necessary (ATM for the MJ_HT_V1).
+This might change in the future, if the firmware of the HM-10 will support this.

 ### supported sensors: